Best Cheap Health Insurance in New York for 2026

 Gold plans pay for about 80% of your medical care.

 A Gold plan is a good choice if you have to visit the hospital often.
-Gold plans have expensive monthly rates and low costs you pay when you get medical care.
+Gold plans come with expensive monthly rates, but you pay low costs when you get medical care.

 Gold plans typically have low deductibles and cheap copays and coinsurance.